stephenwsong/sample_codes/README.md

-# sample_codes
+# Description
-This is a repository with codes that I created for statistical analyses and data cleaning
+This is a repository with codes that I created for statistical analyses and data cleaning.
+This repository is for demonstration purposes, therefore the codes may not run properly.